aluthra23/GICS-Stock-Predictor/README.md

 ## Data

-The dataset used in this project contains historical stock prices for a specific stock ticker ('XLB') from November 30, 2018, to November 30, 2022.
+The datasets used in this project contains historical stock prices for all GICS Sectors from November 30, 2018, to November 30, 2022.

 ## Model Architecture